Constructing de Sitter space and Dark Matter with Dynamical Tension Strings: Dynamical Tension Strings in the Modified Measures Approach

 \section{Dynamical Tension Strings in the Modified Measures Approach}

 String and Brane Theories have been studied as candidates for the theory of all matter and interactions including gravity, in particular string theories \cite{stringtheory}.
 But string theory has a dimensionful parameter, the tension of the string, in its standard formulation, the same is true for brane theories in their better known formulations, so the appearance of a dimensionful string tension and brane theories from the start appears as somewhat unnatural Previously however, in the framework of a Modified Measure Theory, a formalism originally used for gravity theories, see for example \cite{d,b, Hehl, GKatz, DE, MODDM, Cordero, Hidden}, the tension was derived as an additional degree of freedom \cite{a,c,supermod, cnish, T1, T2, T3}.
-See also the treatment by Townsend and collaborators \cite{xx,xxx} and in \cite{Paul},
+See also the treatment by Townsend and collaborators \cite{xx,xxx} and in \cite{Paul}.

-For comparison, a floating cosmological is a generic feature of the modified measure theories of gravity \cite{d,b, Hehl, GKatz, DE, MODDM, Cordero, Hidden}, including the covariant formulation of the unimodular theory \cite{HT}, which is in fact a particular case of a modified measure theory, as reviewed in \cite{reviewmodmeas} and the tension of the string plays a very similar role to the cosmological constant in four dimensional gravity, but the analogous situation and the role of the cosmological constant is quite different to that of the string tension, because while several world sheets of strings can exist in the same universe and in this way many strings can probe at the same time the same region of space time,but the same is not the case for the cosmological constant, where every cosmological constant defines necessarily a different universe.
+For comparison, a floating cosmological constant is a generic feature of the modified measure theories of gravity \cite{d,b, Hehl, GKatz, DE, MODDM, Cordero, Hidden}, including the covariant formulation of the unimodular theory \cite{HT}, which is in fact a particular case of a modified measure theory, as reviewed in \cite{reviewmodmeas} and the tension of the string plays a very similar role to the cosmological constant in four dimensional gravity, but the analogous situation and the role of the cosmological constant is quite different to that of the string tension, because while several world sheets of strings can exist in the same universe and in this way many strings with different tensions can probe simultaneously the same region of space time, the same is not the case for the cosmological constant, where every cosmological constant defines necessarily a different universe.

 The standard world sheet string sigma-model action using a world sheet metric is \cite{pol1}, \cite{pol2}, \cite{pol3}